 Daylight Saving Time begins this Sunday, March 8.
 People in the Greater Dayton area will “spring forward” by turning their clocks ahead one hour.

-Dr. Carter says that by going to bed an hour earlier, we may not feel sleepy or be able to fall asleep until our body is ready an hour later.
+Dr. Bonnet says that by going to bed an hour earlier, we may not feel sleepy or be able to fall asleep until our body is ready an hour later.
 “This means that we will start Monday with an hour of sleep deprivation from the prior night and will also still be sleepy because we are getting up an hour earlier than our body is used to,” he says.